aaronbloomfield/nws/hws/netcmds/index.md

 ### ssh and telnet

-ssh, for Secure Shell, is a way to connect to another host.  `telnet` is the same idea as ssh, but does not use encryption of any sort.  `ssh` uses TLS encryption for the entire session.
+ssh, for Secure Shell, is a way to connect to another host.  telnet is the same idea as ssh, but does not use encryption of any sort.  ssh uses TLS encryption for the entire session.

 #### Basic ssh

 To connect to a different host, you can use the `ssh` command.
 Note that to connect to a container for the first time, we use `docker exec`.
-But once within the containers, we can use `ssh`.
+But once within the containers, we can use `ssh` to connect to the other containers.

 The containers are set up so that you can easily ssh between the containers by just entering `ssh <hostname>`: